ibotty/snaplet-mysql-simple/README.md

 This snaplet contains support for using the MariaDB and MySQL database with a Snap Framework application via the mysql-simple package.
-It also includes an untested authentication backend.
+It also includes a tested authentication backend.
 Heavily based on snaplet-postgresql-simple by Doug Beardsley.